 How is your team collaborating with industry?

 We are fortunate to have a very robust sample set, having collected a variety of fluids from individuals beginning when San Diego had evacuees from Wuhan, China and were sent to Miramar for quarantine, up to recent COVID-19 patients in the hospital and field from whom I routinely collect samples.
 Because we have these samples from individuals who became participants in our studies, one goal we set is to help improve test development.
 Testing for antibodies has proven to be important and we realized early on that the options weren’t always great.
 It’s hard to discern between different types of coronavirus antibodies.
 We were seeing a lot of cross reactivity in tests, which can cause false positives.
 And given that we are seeing how immune responses vary so greatly between people, developing one test that can positively identify everyone with specific antibodies (accurate sensitivity rates) is challenging.
 Our samples have been very useful in characterizing tests that can discriminate and provide accurate identification of those with the antibodies, without providing false positives, which we found the Easy Check COVID-19 IgM/IgG test can do.
-Our data also suggests that even some of our hardest cases, that weren’t picked up by other tests, were picked up by Easy Check.
+Our data also suggests that even some of our hardest cases, that weren’t picked up by other tests, were picked up by Easy Check, our COVID-19 antibody test.

 What do you see as the utility of understanding, or identifying those with, SARS-CoV-2 antibodies?